 The mandate invests in direct holdings and funds.
-At least 70% of the portfolio (excluding cash) needs to have sustainable investments as objective.
-The actual portion can vary over time.
-The remainder can consist of cash, cash equivalents and money market instruments or other investments that do not have sustainable investment as objective.
-For example when data is lacking or if the investment is needed for a balanced portfolio.

-The only derivates that can be used are interest rate and foreign exchange derivatives.
+At least 70% of the portfolio (excluding cash) has to promote environmental or social characteristics.
+The remainder can consist of cash, cash equivalents and money market instruments or other investments that do not promote environmental or social characteristics.
+For example when data is lacking or if the investment is needed for a balanced portfolio The mandate is not committed to make one or more sustainable investments, but it is possible that part of the actual portfolio can be considered a sustainable investment.
+The only derivates used are interest rate and foreign exchange derivatives.
 Those derivatives allow the portfolio managers to offset the risks posed by interest rate and exchange rate volatility in the bond portfolio.
-This type of derivatives has no relation with environmental or characteristics.
+This type of derivatives has no relation with the environmental or social characteristics of the mandate.